Affordable Homes At Risk | 2021 Report

 The Tax Credit Turns 30

-This anniversary report takes a look back at the first 30 years of operation of the Low Income Housing Tax Credit (Housing Credit) to find out what happened to the earliest generation of developments in California that received allocations of Housing Credits from 1987 to 1989.
-Some of these developments were lost to conversion Read More
+This anniversary report takes a look back at the first 30 years of operation of the Low-Income Housing Tax Credit (LIHTC) program to find out what happened to the earliest generation of developments in California that received allocations of housing credits from 1987 to 1989.
+Some of these developments were lost to conversion to Read More

 Fact Sheet: AB 1521 | Preserving California’s Existing Stock of Affordable Rental Homes